Robert-96/dezmereanrobert.com/content/posts/docker-cheat-sheet.md

 ### Build an image from a `Dockerfile`

+To build an image using a `Dockerfile`, you can use the `docker build` command.
+By default, it uses the `Dockerfile` located in the current directory and the current directory as the build context:

 ```console
 $ docker build -t my-image .
 ```

-This command will create a image using this directory's `Dockerfile` and the current directory as the context.
+To use a different `Dockerfile`, you can use the `-f` or `--file` option followed by the path to the `Dockerfile`:

 ```console
 $ docker build -f Dockerfile.dev -t my-image .
 ```

 This command will create a image using this directory's `Dockerfile.dev` and the current directory as the context.

+Other useful options include:

 Option          | Description
 --------------- | ------------------------------------------------------